 Keep to a schedule

-Drinks such as coffee and tea (that contain caffeine), or cigarettes (which contain nicotine) can keep us from feeling sleepy.
+Drinks such as coffee and tea (containing caffeine), or cigarettes (containing nicotine) are stimulants which prevent us from feeling sleepy.
 Caffeine can even cause problems with sleeping ten to twelve hours after you have consumed it!

-Reduce alcohol intake
+Limit alcohol intake

 Despite making you feel sleepy, alcohol actually reduces sleep quality and can make you wake up in the night.

 Avoid eating late